rkkpmptk/B757-200/README.md

 Welcome to the GitHub repository for the ParallelFS 757-200, a community made 757.

+## Join the ParallelFS Community
+You can follow this project and interact with the ParallelFS Community by joining the [ParallelFS Discord Server.](https://discord.gg/nGANtxDqbk)

 ## Installation

 Installation is only for developers currently, just click the green 'Code' button then select 'Download Zip'